sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/03-terms.md

 ## Loop

-A loop is a closed path through a circuit in which no node is encountered more than once except for the same start/finish node.
+A loop is a closed path through a circuit in which no node is encountered more than once except the start/finish node.

 ## Mesh